 Each year, LPP students in their final year undertake a public policy campaign.
 Working with their professors, students devise, design, research, and present a policy campaign on an issue of national or regional importance.
 Students often work with legislators, regulators, and other stakeholders as part of the process.
-These projects are a unique opportunity for CUA students to engage in policymaking directly and to see firsthand the complexities involved in making change happen.
+These projects are a unique opportunity for Catholic Law students to engage in policymaking directly and to see firsthand the complexities involved in making change happen.

 LPP Student Public Policy Projects

 - Address the looming shortage of commercial pilots by implementing a special user fee on airline tickets and using the proceeds to subsidize the cost of pilot training programs.

 - Improve the treatment of animals in commercial settings by modifying proposed legislation in Maryland to more closely resemble best practices gleaned from other states.

 - Promulgate new standards for the ethical use by attorneys of cloud computing for confidential attorney work products.

 - Improve the law in Washington, D.C., to allow for next-of-kin to have legal access to a decedent’s digital information such as email and text messages.

 - Consider the merits of an expedited federal review process for a pilot program to combat the spread of the Zika virus by using genetically modified mosquitoes.